rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Do not be afraid of sudden terror or of the ruin of the wicked, when it comes, ^0325

-for the Lord will be your confidence and will keep your foot from being caught. ^0326
+for the LORD will be your confidence and will keep your foot from being caught. ^0326

 Do not withhold good from those to whom it is due, when it is in your power to do it. ^0327

-Do not say to your neighbor, Go, and come again, tomorrow I will give it —when you have it with you. ^0328
+Do not say to your neighbor, "Go, and come again, tomorrow I will give it"--when you have it with you. ^0328

 Do not plan evil against your neighbor, who dwells trustingly beside you. ^0329